chriswnl/websockets-sample-app/README.md

-# Cabletest1
+# Websockets/ActionCable demo app

-My sample app for using ActionCable and websockets with Redis to keep a connection open.
+My sample app, 'cabletest1', for using ActionCable and websockets with Redis to keep a connection open.

-This app is the chatoom app from a [heroku blog](https://blog.heroku.com/real_time_rails_implementing_websockets_in_rails_5_with_action_cable) post with a coupke of minor modifications.
+This app is the chatoom app from a [heroku blog](https://blog.heroku.com/real_time_rails_implementing_websockets_in_rails_5_with_action_cable) post with a couple of minor modifications.

 # Have a go